dav23asp/Algorithm-Design-Analysis/README.md

 1. Projects:

 PowerSet.py - Calculates and returns all possible subsets (the power set) by applying the backtracking approach.
+O(2^n)

 RobbersAlgorithm.py - Wants to find the highest possible value combination within an array, with a rule: you can't add values from elements that are next to each other.
+O(n)

         - The program traverses through an array.